-Overview The Florida Department of Transportation (FDOT) Aviation and Spaceports Office (ASO) developed the Airport Sustainability Guidebook (Guidebook) to lead Florida’s airports into a successful and sustainable future.
+Overview The Florida Department of Transportation (FDOT) Aviation Office (AO) developed the Airport Sustainability Guidebook (Guidebook) to lead Florida’s airports into a successful and sustainable future.
 To do so, this Guidebook was developed with a standardized methodology and guidance for developing an effective sustainability plan and implementing sustainability initiatives.
 It was the goal of FDOT to assist airports and their related staff to develop financial strategies geared at a broad range of topics affecting an airport and its overall sustainability.

 This Guidebook was developed specifically for Florida’s airports and for use in educating and informing entities and individuals interested in sustainability including airport managers, airport authorities, local governments, and airport stakeholders and partners, both internal and external.
 To be as user-friendly as possible, the Guidebook was developed in two distinct sections: “Introduction to the Guidebook” and “Sustainability Planning”.
 “Introduction to the Guidebook” introduces the project and the methodologies undertaken during its preparation and public outreach and provides general information on sustainability planning.
 The “Sustainability Planning” section provides detailed information on the steps an airport should follow to develop a complete sustainability plan.
 Great effort was taken to make the Guidebook as flexible and customizable as possible.
 This was done with the intent of providing a resource for ALL Florida airports, not just airports that can afford to fund an entire stand-alone sustainability plan.